ElizabethA01/todoList-v1/README.md

 ## Acknowledgements
-- This project was inspired by the Web Development bootcamp course by Angela Yu on Udemy.
+- This project was inspired by [The Complete 2022 Web Development Bootcamp] https://www.udemy.com/course/the-complete-web-development-bootcamp/